Here's How Easter Sunday Is Determined Every Year

-The holiday coincides with the vernal equinox, which welcomes spring in the northern hemisphere.
+How is the Easter date determined?
+The holiday occurs on the Sunday after the first full moon following the vernal equinox, which welcomes spring in the northern hemisphere.

 All of the celebrations leading up to Easter also change dates.

-Of course, to know when Easter is this year, you can figure it out by taking a step back and figuring out Ash Wednesday's date.
-The main event occurs six and a half weeks after Ash Wednesday, encompassing the 40 days of Lent.
-But to discover what causes all these dates to fluctuate year after year instead of staying in one place like many other annual holidays including Christmas, Valentine's Day, and St. Patrick's Day, you might want to look to the sky for your answer.
+If you're looking for the date of Easter 2023 (it falls on Sunday, April 9), you first must know Ash Wednesday's date.
+Easter Sunday occurs six and a half weeks after Ash Wednesday, which makes up the 40 days of Lent.
 We've investigated the reasons behind the ever-changing date, which includes the phases of the moon, the vernal equinox, and the Gregorian calendar.
 You might not have realized just how much goes into how Easter Sunday is determined each year!

 How is the Easter date determined every year?